 ART OUT IN THE WORLD

-I also take advantage of international work to study, close up, the works of the great artists.
+Whenever possible when traveling I can study, close up, the works of the great artists.
 In 2015 I was able to study the art of Turner and the collection from the National Museum of Scotland – both in San Francisco.
 Then a Matisse exhibit in Amsterdam, and fascinating art wherever we went in Morocco.

 There is no substitute for standing a few feet away from the actual painting and seeing the true color and the brush strokes of artists such as John Singer Sargent, one of my favorites, as in this close up photograph I took of his painting, Lady Agnew of Lochnaw.